Jorge36/AOP/README.md

 Aspect encapsulate cross-cutting-logic.

+Concerns are the different aspects of functionality that the software system provides.
+Separation of Concerns (SoC) is a design principle that manages complexity by partitioning the software system so that each partition is responsible for a separate concern, minimizing the overlap of concerns as much as possible.

 Concerns cannot be descomposed from the rest of the systems and it can result in code duplication, significant dependencies between systems or both.
 For example: logging a history of changes to the record database or user database, an authentication system, security, exception handling, etc.

 Advices Types: